kawu/hist-pl/cluster-lang/README.md

   The "adict" library should be built on top of the "dawg" library and use its DAWG representation of an automaton dictionary.
+* Package the language clustering funcionality into a separate Haskell package.

 TODO
 ====

-* Package the language clustering funcionality into a separate Haskell package.
+* Estimate optimal custom cost parameters on the basis of PoliMorf.
+This process should be dictionary-agnostic.
 * Translate raw text into a list of words.
 It should be kept in mind, that there are some strage artifacts in historical texts.